-Typically, constant large-angle strabismus does not cause symptoms such as eye strain and headaches because there is virtually no attempt by the brain to straighten the eyes.
+Typically, constant large-angle strabismus does not cause eye strain and headaches because there is virtually no attempt by the brain to straighten the eyes.
 Large-angle strabismus usually causes severe amblyopia in the turned eye if left untreated.

 Whereas less noticeable cases of small-angle strabismus are more likely to cause disruptive visual symptoms, especially if the strabismus is intermittent or alternating.